Pay during inclement weather & stand down

 - industrial action, when it's not organised by the employer

-- stoppage of work for which the employer can't be held responsible, including severe and inclement weather or natural disasters.
+- stoppage of work for which the employer can't be held responsible, including severe and inclement weather or natural disasters, or

 Employers can't stand an employee down just because the business is quiet or there isn't enough work.
 Some awards, agreements and contracts have extra rules about when an employer can stand down an employee without pay.
-Check the List of awards to see if this applies to you.
+Check the List of awards page and access your award to see if this applies to you.

 Pay during stand down